Attack on NYPD officers being investigated as possible act of terrorism, source says

 He described the scene as "chaotic" and noted that a knife was recovered.

-In the shooting, the man was struck multiple times and is in critical condition at Kings County hospital, according to the police commissioner.
+In the shooting, the man was struck multiple times and is in critical condition at Kings County Hospital in Brooklyn, according to the police commissioner.

 Two officers were shot in the hand.
 All three injured officers are in stable condition and are expected to recover, Shea said.